Streamerbot/streamerbot-wiki/Sub-Actions/OBS/Take-Screenshot.md

 Select the desired image quality or leave as `Auto`

 ## Variables
-The following variables will be available after execution of this sub-action:

 Name | Description
 ----:|:------------
 `screenshotFile` | The full path to the screenshot that was taken